rushimok73/AWS-SAA-C03-Notes/README.md

 This can be saved in the console or fed to other visualization tools.

+You can also get data from other sources (non AWS) using Athena Federated Query (uses lambda to pull data)

 You can optimize the original data set to reduce the amount of space uses for the data and reduce the costs for querying that data.
 For more information see the AWS [documentation.](https://aws.amazon.com/cloudtrail/pricing/)

 [^1]: For more information on Server Name Indication see the Cloudfare SNI [documentation.](https://www.cloudflare.com/learning/ssl/what-is-sni/)

+### 1.18.8 DynamoDB TTL
+You can provide a TTL for each items, after which they are marked as expired.
+A background process does this Another background process deletes expired items.

+### 1.18.9 Elasticache
+- In memory Db for high performance.
+But its not persistent
+- Managed Redis or Memcached.
+- Can be used to cache read heavy data
+- Reduces workloads
+- Usually stored for session data
+- Needs app code changes

+Use case
+- Store session data in external elasticache.
+If one instance goes down of EC2, switch to another, with session data from elasticache.
+No interruptions

+#### 1.18.9.1 Redis vs Memcached
+Memcached
+- Simple Data structures
+- No Replication
+- Multiple Nodes (sharding, manual)
+- No  backups
+- Multi Threaded

+Redis
+- Advanced Structures
+- Multi-AZ
+- Replicated(Scales Reads)
+- Has backup and restore
+- Has transactions (Fully applied or Not)

+### 1.18.10 Redshift
+- Petabyte scale Data Warehouse.
+Used for storage and analysis
+- It is OLAP(aggregated historic data from OLTP systems/ Column Based).
+Not OLTP(real time/ Row Based)
+- Stores in columns.
+- Server based.
+Provisioned Service
+- Uses cluster architecture.
+- One AZ in a VPC.
+- Each cluster has a leader NOde and other compute node.
+- Nodes have slices.

+- Redshift has Enhanced VPC routing - Traffic is then routed using VPC rules.
+Used for custom networking requirements
+- It has automatic snapshots to S3 (every 8hrs or 5GB)

+#### 1.18.10.1 Redshift DR and Recovery
+Redshift is single AZ, but you can manually take snapshots and store them in diff AZ/region, then restore them

 ## 1.19 Infra as Code